Review the information presented here in the online program and complete the survey BEFORE Friday, January 17.

 Nearly 70% of BC3’s Class of 2024 graduated debt-free through financial aid, grants and scholarships.

 Financial Aid includes state and federal grants, scholarships, work study, emergency assistance and loans.
-Eligibility for all financial aid begins the FAFSA application.
-Complete the 2024-25 FAFSA at studentaid.gov.
+Eligibility for all financial aid begins the FAFSA application which can be completed at studentaid.gov.

 The Book Allowance Program serves students with financial aid in excess of their tuition.
 Qualifying students will receive an email with program dates and information.